MIT-LCP/eicu-code/content/tutorials/install_eicu_locally.md

 psql postgres
 ```

-## 4. Create an empty database containing an eICU-CRD schema
+## 4. Create an empty database containing the database schema

 From this point onwards we will be referring to scripts in the '[buildeicu](https://github.com/MIT-eicu/eicu-code/tree/master/buildeicu)' directory of the [eICU code repository](https://github.com/MIT-eicu/eicu-code/).